South Dakota Court Records

 - If the individual was pardoned for conviction and five years has passed without the person committing subsequent crimes.

-- Juvenile conviction records can be sealed after one year of discharge and there are no subsequent charges for serious offences like misdemeanors or felonies.
+- Juvenile conviction records may be sealed after one year of discharge and there are no subsequent charges for serious offences like misdemeanors or felonies.

 - Victims of sexual offenses may expunge records of crimes committed as a result of trafficking.